thodan/sixd_toolkit/doc/sixd_2017_datasets_format.md

 * **cam\_K** - 3x3 intrinsic camera matrix K (saved row-wise).
 * **cam\_R\_w2c** (optional) - 3x3 rotation matrix R\_w2c (saved row-wise).
 * **cam\_t\_w2c** (optional) - 3x1 translation vector t\_w2c.
+* **depth_scale** (optional) - Multiply the depth images with this factor to get depth in mm.
 * **view\_level** (optional) - Viewpoint subdivision level, see below.

 The matrix K may be different for each image.
-For example, in the case of the T-LESS dataset, the principal point is not constant because the provided images were obtained by cropping a region around the origin of the world coordinate system (i.e. the center of the turntable) in the captured images.
+For example, in the case of the T-LESS dataset, the principal point is not constant because the provided images were obtained by cropping the region around the origin of the world coordinate system (i.e. the center of the turntable) in the captured images.

 P\_w2i = K * [R\_w2c, t\_w2c] is the camera matrix which transforms 3D point